Strawberry Rhubarb Jam with Jello Recipe

 Enjoy!

-As far as my family is concerned, this strawberry rhubarb jam with jello recipe is the best there is.
-We haven’t bothered testing any other since my grandmother started making it many years ago.
-Try the recipe for yourself, and let me know what you think!
+As far as my family is concerned, this homemade strawberry rhubarb jam with jello recipe is the best there is.
+We haven’t bothered testing any other since my grandmother started making it many years ago, and it’s one of the most iconic flavors of early summer for us.
+Try this easy recipe for yourself, and let me know what you think!

 Simple Strawberry Rhubarb Jam